+(Pesach)

-EAST END TEMPLE
+EAST END TEMPLE הגדה של פסח

-PASSOVER HAGADAH הגדה של פסח
+PASSOVER HAGADAH

 Welcome!

-Seder Leader: Welcome to our East End Temple virtual Seder.
-We'll ask everyone to stay on mute, unless called on.
-When you are called on, please remember to unmute, and then mute again when you finish.
+Leader: Welcome to our East End Temple virtual Seder.
+We'll ask everyone to stay on mute, unless called on or when we are asked to sing out loud together.
+If you haven't yet, you may wish to have at hand a finger bowl, hand sanitizer, or hand wipes; three boards of matzah on a plate; parsley, scallion, or celery; salt water; charoset or apple sauce; horseradish or romaine lettuce; enough grape juice or wine for four blessings; a little extra wine or juice for Elijah; and a glass of water.
+Throughout the Seder, we'll be discussing some rituals and saying some blessings.
+If you are called on to read or lead a song, please remember to unmute, and then mute again when you finish.
 Reader: Tonight, we gather to commemorate our Exodus from Egypt.
 "Seder" means "order."
 This is the only meal in the Jewish calendar year with a prescribed order for the rituals, readings, and food.
 We read from the Hagadah, which means "the telling."
-Over three thousand years ago, our ancestors went from slavery toward a promising future.
+Over three thousand years ago, our ancestors went from slavery toward becoming a nation.
 Our story is the first in history to record that slaves could become free.
-As we sit together in friendship and comfort, we say, "We, too, were once slaves in Egypt."
-Song Leader: (Please join the singing, keeping yourselves on mute.)
-Hinei Mah Tov Hinei mah tov u-ma na-im, shevet achim gam yachad. (repeat)Hinei mah tov, shevet achim gam yachad. (repeat)Hinei mah tov u-ma na-im, shevet achim gam yachad. (repeat) (How good and pleasant it is for brothers and sisters to live together in unity.)
-Lighting the Candles (You may wish to light your own candles as they are lit on screen.)
+As we gather in friendship and comfort, we say, "We, too, were once slaves in Egypt."
+Song Leader (the rest of us stay on mute):

+Hinei Mah Tov Hinei mah tov u-ma na-im, shevet achim gam yachad. (repeat)Hinei mah tov, shevet achim gam yachad. (repeat)Hinei mah tov u-ma na-im, shevet achim gam yachad. (repeat) (How good and pleasant it is for brothers and sisters to be together in unity.)
+Lighting the Candles (You may wish to light your own candles when they are lit on screen.)
 Reader: We pray that all those suffering in the world find light amid the darkness.
 We pray that our candles remind us of the sparks of light within each of us.
 May our lights illuminate our paths to truth, justice, and peace.
-(We light the candles, and the blessings will be said.)
+(We light the candles; the blessings follow.)
 Reader: